How Much Will Your Dental IT Support and Services Cost?

 Device & Office Location Count

-The number of devices (computers + servers) and office locations will determine your pricing, so the overall cost of IT support and services for your dental practice will be affected by device and office location count.
+The number of devices (computers, laptops, servers, virtual servers) and office locations will determine your pricing, so the overall cost of IT support and services for your dental practice will be affected by device and office location count.

 Support Coverage

-The type of IT support coverage (remote helpdesk vs. remote helpdesk + onsite) you select determines the time and labor included.
+The type of IT support coverage (remote vs. remote + onsite) you select determines the time and labor included.
 This can affect the overall cost of support for your practice.

 Cybersecurity Level